facebookresearch/fairseq2/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Describe how to reproduce:**
 Steps to reproduce the behavior.
 Ideally attach a minimal code sample to reproduce the described issue.

 **Describe the expected behavior:**
 A clear and concise description of what you expected to happen.

 **Environment:**
-At the very least specify the versions of fairseq2, PyTorch, Python, and CUDA along with your operating system and (if relevant) GPU model.
+At the very least, specify the versions of fairseq2, PyTorch, Python, and CUDA along with your operating system and, if relevant, GPU model.

-**Additional context:**
+**Additional Context:**
-Add any other context about the problem here.
+Add any other context about the bug here.